skytruong90/Keylogger_Project/README.md

 # What does this do?
-Keylogger aim is to track and record all keyboard activities.
+This project is a keylogger which aim is to keep track and record all of the user keyboard activities.

 # Installation: